Become a Chicago Lights Tutor and do life-changing work!

 Volunteering

 We further our impact by volunteering with Chicago Lights’ programs!
-You can serve as a one-to-one mentor at Chicago Lights Tutoring, attend a group volunteer day at the Chicago Lights Urban Farm, do street outreach with the Chicago Lights Social Service Center, and more.
+You can serve as a one-to-one mentor at Chicago Lights Tutoring, attend a group volunteer day at the Chicago Lights Urban Farm, do field outreach with the Chicago Lights Social Service Center, and more.

 Join Us